 Congratulation to Captain Sir Tom Moore who now has two best selling books.
-His autobiography 'Tommorow will be a good Day' and his latest release and childrens book 'One hundred Steps' which entered the Amazon chart at number 5 in the overall Top 100.
+His autobiography 'Tomorrow will be a Good Day' and his latest release and children's book 'One hundred Steps' which entered the Amazon chart at number 5 in the overall Top 100.

 After publishing on the 17th September Captain Tom is now an Amazon Best Selling Author with both his autobiography 'Tomorrow will be a Good Day' and his kids book 'One Hundred Steps'.
 Both books hit top ten on publication day on the Amazon Top 100 chart.

 Captain Tom is now officially the oldest author to have a Number 1 book within the UK with already over 20,000 copies sold.
 What an achievement!